mochi/mochikit/doc/rst/MochiKit/Visual.rst

         :mochiref:`MochiKit.DOM.getElement`).

     options:
-        The following options and default values controls this effect.
+        The following options and default values control this effect.
 Note that the :mochiref:`Opacity` effect is turned off by default.
 See also the :mochiref:`DefaultOptions`.